by Donald L. Rosenkjar

 Suddenly, all the unknown people in the post office turned in my direction, and they all smiled.
 It was an unexpected and astonishing moment.
 Whatever he said must have been wonderful.

 He had no way to know what effect his shouted thanks would have on me; no way to know my situation that Christmas.
-Whoever he was, he had a choice, and he chose to thank me in a way which altered my holiday completely.
+Whoever he was, he had a choice, and he chose to thank me in a way that altered my holiday completely.
 I’ll never forget his incredible thank you, for it changed an otherwise lonely Christmas into one of my finest.